Ammighorbani/javascript-notes/13-isNaN.md

 # isNaN

 ### Note:
-**this method will check our operation is NaN or not if it's NaN we will receive "true" and it's not we will reveive "false".**
+**This method will check our operation is NaN or not if it's NaN we will receive "true" and it's not we will reveive "false".**

 ### Example: